rmraya/OpenXLIFF/README.md

    -config:    (optional) configuration file to use when converting JSON documents
    -embed:     (optional) store skeleton inside the XLIFF file
-   -paragraph: (optional) use paragraph segmentation -2.0:       (optional) generate XLIFF 2.0
+   -paragraph: (optional) use paragraph segmentation
+   -xmlfilter: (optional) folder containing configuration files for the XML filter -2.0:       (optional) generate XLIFF 2.0
    -charsets:  (optional) display a list of available character sets and exit